quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC includes the encoded transport parameters in the cryptographic handshake.
 Once the handshake completes, the transport parameters declared by the peer are available.
-Each endpoint validates the value provided by its peer.
+Each endpoint validates the values provided by its peer.

 Definitions for each of the defined transport parameters are included in
 {{transport-parameter-definitions}}.